bobkamau/bobkamau/README.md

 - 🌞 2022 goals: Contribute more to Open Source projects
 - ⚡️ Fun fact: I am a car enthusiast.
 I love cars to bits!
 - 🏎️ Revhead
+- 🤔 Check out my repositories.
+If you have improvements to do, don't hesitate
+- 🌱 Digital creator
+- 🏃 Runner
+- 🕵 Silent warrior

 ### Stats :chart_with_upwards_trend: